Most Significant Change ScampisBlog.

 What is Most Significant Change?

-From the “Most Significant Change”(MSC) Technique – A Guide to Its Use by Rick Davies and Jess Dart (April 2005).
+“Most Significant Change”(MSC) Technique – A Guide to Its Use by Rick Davies and Jess Dart (April 2005).
 Funded by CARE International, UK

 The most significant change (MSC) technique is a form of participatory monitoring and evaluation.
 It is participatory because many project stakeholders are involved both in deciding the sorts of change to be recorded and in analysing the data.
 It is a form of monitoring because it occurs throughout the program cycle and provides information to help people manage the program.
 It contributes to evaluation because it provides data on impact and outcomes that can be used to help assess the performance of the program as a whole.